es-sns121/Interpolation/README.md

 ### Running the script

+To retrieve data:

     python easy_conn.py

+To print retrieved data:

+    python easy_conn.py -print

+To plot retrieved data:

+    python easy_conn.py -plot

+For help:

+    python easy_conn.py -help

-#### Regarding the ChannelHelper.plot method
+### Regarding the PlotHelper module

-This method is mostly for debug purposes, as it allows you to compare the interpolated values to the raw data, but it also stands as a good example of how to plot data using matplotlib.
+This module is mostly for debug purposes, as it allows you to compare the interpolated values to the raw data, but it also stands as a good example of how to plot data using matplotlib.

     ChannelHelper.plot(raw_times, raw_values, times, values, title)